Bone Trouble

-Bone Trouble (1940) is an animated short produced by Walt Disney, and directed by Jack Kinney.
+Bone Trouble is a 1940 animated short produced by Walt Disney, and directed by Jack Kinney.
 It stars Pluto and Butch the Bulldog, in the latter's first appearance.

 Plot

 The short begins with Pluto waking up in his dog house.
-Pluto is hungry, but the birds have eaten his dish.
+Pluto is hungry, but birds have eaten his dish.
 He hears snoring over the nextdoor fence.
 Butch the Bulldog, who is sleeping nearby, has a bone which Pluto attempts to steal without awakening him.
 Pluto has to sneak past trees and tires to reach to the bone.
 After a couple of attempts, he successfully steals it.
 Before Pluto can enjoy the bone, an angry Butch shows up, having awoken some time before.
 A surprised Pluto takes the bone and Butch chases him.

 Butch chases Pluto through town and into a deserted carnival.
-The chase continues when they passed by posters of a fat man and a belly dancer.
 They go through the Tunnel of Love ride where Pluto reverses the chase.
 Butch loses sight of Pluto when Pluto goes into a hall of mirrors.
-The mirrors cause Pluto to transform into various animals.
+In each mirror, Pluto sees a reflection of himself shaped like a different animal.
 Pluto has fun with the mirrors until he sees Butch again.
 Pluto takes advantage of one set of mirrors to successfully scare Butch off.
 He winks at his reflections and goes off with the bone.